AslanEmil008/LinkedIn_Data_Scraper_Project/README.md

 # Getting Started
-# Requirments
+## Requirments
-Below is presented the correct order to run the code.<br>
+Below is the order in which the code should be run and instructions on how to run it<br>
-For running this, you need to open two windows—one for running the linkedin_company_data.py,linkedin_members_data.py files and the other for running Scrapy.<br>
+For running this project, you need to open two windows—one for running the linkedin_company_data.py,linkedin_members_data.py files and the other for running Scrapy.<br>
-First, you need to run linkedin_company_data.py, then start Scrapy, and finally run linkedin_members_data.py
+First, you need to run linkedin_company_data.py, then start Scrapy, and finally run linkedin_members_data.py<br>
 ## Usage
 ### Clone the Repository
 ```bash